top of page

 • No prior business ownership experience

-• Franchise not recognised on major bank panels
+• Franchise not listed on major bank-approved panels

-• Deposit below what many lenders require for higher-risk scenarios
+• Deposit level sitting below typical expectations for higher-risk start-up scenarios

 Rather than approaching lenders immediately, the first step was to step back and view the deal through a credit lens.

-A traditional major bank pathway was unlikely to be suitable due to:
+A traditional major bank pathway would generally be more constrained due to:

 • strict franchise panel requirements

-What this highlights is that first-time buyers are not always limited by experience or deposit alone.
+What this scenario highlights is that first-time buyers are not assessed on a single factor alone.

 • which lender is approached

-• and whether the risks are clearly understood and addressed
+• and how clearly the risk factors are understood and addressed

 All funding remains subject to lender assessment and approval.